What is the focus of the Ph.D. program?

 What are the primary areas of faculty research?

-Our outstanding faculty work on a diverse range of projects including: aging; children; communities; couples; family finance and resource management; family policy; international issues; mental health, addiction, and family therapy; military families; parenting; poverty; rural families; violence; and work and family.
+Our outstanding faculty work on a diverse range of projects including: aging; children; communities; couples; family finance and resource management; family policy; international issues; mental health, addiction, and family therapy; LGBTQ persons in families; families of color/minority families; military families; parenting; poverty; rural families; violence; and work and family.
 Click here to view faculty research projects.

 How does the location of your program influence student’s experiences and opportunities?